bibanon/neofuuka-scraper/readme.md

 * `typeOutput` - The type of data format to output to.
 Only `asagi` is supported for now. *Value is not actually checked.*
 * `sourceBoard` - Board's name on 4chan.
 You can use this to scrape a board into a table with a different name.
 * `sourceLinkPosts` - Base URL for text data (json).
-* `sourceLinkFilesThb` - Base URL for thumbnail image files.
+* `sourceLinkFilesThb` - Base URL for thumbnail media files.
-* `sourceLinkFilesSrc` - Base URL for original image files.
+* `sourceLinkFilesSrc` - Base URL for original media files.
 * `dbSrvHost` - Database server host.
 * `dbSrvPort` - Database server port.
 * `dbUserName` - Database username.